 Getting Personal directed and written by Doug Block and produced by Lori Cheatle and Doug Block.
 Known for his own collection of intensely personal docs, filmmaker Doug Block takes viewers on a revelatory and entertaining first-person tour of personal documentary filmmaking.

 Greywater directed by Jeff Unay and produced by Jeff Unay, Ariel Sultan and James Orara.
 Joe, a long-time cage fighter, sets his sights on Clayton, a young title-holder.
 Joe’s pursuit comes to a head as his life outside the cage begins to unravel.

 The Holly directed and produced by Julian Rubinstein.
 A historic Denver community becomes the center of a violent gang war following the arrest of the city’s most prominent anti-gang activist.

 Holy Cow directed by Imam Hasanov and produced by Veronika Janatková and Andra Popescu.
 Tapdyg´s big dream is to buy a German cow and bring it to his village in Azerbaijan.
 But in order to achieve this he will not only need money but also the approval of his conservative community.

-Justice for Jennifer (working title) directed by PJ Raval and produced by Sara Giustini and Marty Syjuco.
+Untitled Jennifer Laude Documentary (working title) directed by PJ Raval and produced by Sara Giustini and Marty Syjuco.
 LGBTQ activists in the Philippines confront U.S. imperialism, demanding a fair trial following the murder of a local transgender woman by a U.S. Marine.